fabianhug/fabianhug/README.md

   where I've discussed topics such as NFTs in the Metaverse and unlocking the potential of blockchain technology.

 🤝 Whether you're a seasoned professional or a curious newcomer, I'm here to help you navigate the complex world of blockchain and Web3 technologies.
-Let's explore new possibilities and create amazing things together!
+Let's explore new possibilities and create amazing things together

-⚡ Fun fact: The term "smart contract" was coined by computer scientist Nick Szabo in 1994, over a decade before the creation of the first blockchain.